Admitted Spartan Day Webinar Recording

 at the I-House?

-You will learn within two to three weeks of applying if you have been accepted to stay at I-House.
+You will learn within two to three weeks of applying if you have been accepted to live at I-House.
+Once accepted, you will be sent a link to the semester contract and the credit card payment link.
 Please make sure that you answer all of the essay questions thoroughly such as providing information on your hobbies and interests, why you would like to live in the I-House, and what your perception is of the U.S. We are not concerned with the level of your English skills; we only seek to learn about you.

 - How are roommates selected?

-Roommates are selected by the staff on the basis of the essays written by applicants.
-We try hard to match roommates according to compatible interests and habits.
+Roommates are selected by the staff on the basis of information provided in the application and taking into consideration the essays written by applicants.
+We endeavor to match roommates according to compatible interests and habits.

 - What about meals/food?

 During Fall and Spring semester, the cost of the meal plan is included in the room and board fees.
 For detailed info, read meal plan and pricing options on the Costs page.
-In addition to have meal service at the House with a chef preparing meals onsite, we have a student kitchen in which residents can prepare their own food at any time of day or night.
+Until the Kitchen Remodel is complete, residents have a meal plan on campus.
+Once the kitchen remodel is complete, we will offer meal service at the House with a chef preparing meals onsite including vegetarian, vegan, and halal food options; in addition, residents will also have a partial campus meal plan.
+Finally, I-House has a student kitchen in which residents can prepare their own food at any time of day or night.

 - When are work positions filled at I-House so that I can apply to work towards a reduction